Cuban diplomats eye Switzerland in bid to ease US economic pressure

 Need a diplomatic messenger?
 Switzerland is eager to help

-“Switzerland’s fear of nationalisation (by the new government) and investment losses led to a strictly anti-communist stance in Latin America.
+“Switzerland’s fear of nationalisation (by the new government) and investment losses led to a strictly anti-communist stance.
 Still, its representation of US interests in Cuba indirectly allowed Swiss companies like Nestlé to receive compensation for properties expropriated during the revolution,” explains historian Sacha Zala, director of Dodis and professor at the University of Bern.

 Through this unique arrangement, the Swiss embassy in Havana became the sole formal conduit between the two countries during the Cold War.
 Diplomatic cables from Washington addressed to Bern began with: “The Embassy must immediately request the Swiss Foreign Ministry to convey to the Cuban government, via the Swiss Embassy in Havana”.